-- If there is still a draw in knock-out games, the alternating trials continue up to five more times, until one teams leads after an equal number of trials. - If there is still a draw in knock-out games, the alternating trials continue up to five more times without goalies, until either one striker is able to score and the other striker fails to score or both strikers score.
+- If after the first five trials none of the teams was able to kick the ball to the goal line then the winner is determined by flipping a coin. - If there is still a draw in knock-out games, the alternating trials continue up to five more times, until one teams leads after an equal number of trials. - If there is still a draw in knock-out games, the alternating trials continue up to five more times without goalies, until either one striker is able to score and the other striker fails to score or both strikers score.
 In the latter case, the goal is awarded to the striker that needed the shortest time for scoring. - If there is still a draw in knock-out games, the winner is determined by flipping a coin.